 At Elie, a sedate fishing village, between St Monans and Earlsferry, you will find a windswept links favoured by holidaying members of the R&A.

-The blind opening tee-shot also requires the player to stare into a World War Two periscope taken from a German U-boat, to view the fairway.
+The blind opening tee-shot also requires the player to stare into a submarine periscope rescued from the Royal Navy’s HMS Excalibur and donated to Elie Golf Club by club member Gavin Reekie in 1966.

 In Elie’s smoking room, you will find golf hospitality from a bygone day, and I heartily recommend the “Golfer’s grill.”